aishwaryar20115/Webtech/README.md

 # To GET NODE MODULEs
 write
 "npm create-react-app my-app-name"
-  enter the given app.js in the app.js file
+  enter the given app.js and app.css in the respective app.js and app.css files

 ## Available Scripts